 The Bottom Line for Homeowners

-If you hire a lawn care service, ask what methods they use and why.
-A company that uses both granular and liquid applications depending on the task is likely applying products in their most effective form.
+If you are evaluating a lawn care company, ask what methods they use and why.
+A company that relies on both granular and liquid applications depending on the task is applying products in their most effective form.
+If they only use one method for everything, your lawn is getting a compromise.

 Sources